themeteorchef/getting-started-with-react-old/getting-started-with-react.md

 ### The goal
 Our goal with this recipe is to get a basic understanding of React, how it works, and some of the considerations we need to make when moving an application from Blaze (Meteor's default user interface library).
 To do this, we'll focus on a refactor of [Base](http://themeteorchef.com/base), the starter kit used for recipes here at The Meteor Chef.
 This will give us a small scope to work within, enough to aid in our comprehension of React but not so much that it's overwhelming.
 How considerate!

 The number one thing to keep in mind about React is that it is _only responsible for the view layer_.
 This means that anything not related to our templates or template logic does not need to be refactored.
 Our focus is on taking all of the Blaze-specific code in Base and converting it to React.
 That's it.
 Take a deep breath.
-React has been getting a lot of hype which inevitable leads to fear of being left out.
+React has been getting a lot of hype which inevitably leads to fear of being left out.
 Don't worry, as [it was suggested here](http://themeteorchef.com/blog/react-vs-blaze), React is simply another way to build our interfaces, not law (despite what Mark Zuckerberg and Co. may desire).

 #### JSX